claudiusask/foreman-katello/foreman-katello/STEP - 2 - Katello_server_CLI.md

 hammer content-view publish --name "new_name_Content-View" --description "Publishing vx.x"
 ```
 12. Create a new Lifecycle.
 A lifecycle environment is like a container for content view versions which are used by content hosts.
-We can have different “containers” for different lifecycle environments (eg. Ddevelopment, Testing, Production).
+We can have different “containers” for different lifecycle environments (eg. Development, Testing, Production).
 ```
 hammer lifecycle-environment create --name "new_name_LFC" --label "same_like_name_or_bit_different" --prior "Library" or "Dev" or "Test" or "Prod"